Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/NodeSearchBundle/Resources/doc/NodeSearchBundle.md

     }
 ```

+To override the template, simply create a view.html.twig in the 'app/Resources/KunstmaanNodeSearchBundle/views/SearchPage/' folder.

+## More documentation

 In case you want to extend your searching or even indexing, have a look at the documentation of the [KunstmaanSearchBundle](https://github.com/Kunstmaan/KunstmaanSearchBundle).